 Different barcodes require different barcode scanners.
 Let’s look at three scanner types and define their benefits and drawbacks.

 Laser scanners are most common and are typically corded.
 They work by emitting a red diode laser reflecting the barcode for further decoding.
 Such scanners can only read one-dimensional barcodes and are therefore the cheapest.
-They’re fast, powerful, accurate, capable of decoding hundreds of scans a second from a relatively large distance away.
+They’re fast, powerful, accurate, and capable of decoding hundreds of scans a second from a relatively large distance away.
 However, laser scanners may have difficulties capturing barcodes in high ambient light environments.

 CCD stands for charged coupling device.
 These scanners are also called linear imagers.
 They decode barcodes by capturing the barcode as an image and processing characters.
 When the scan is triggered, CCD scanners produce a red focus line similar to that of laser scanners.

 CCD scanners are more durable than laser scanners as they don’t have any moving parts.
 They’re also cheap and can read barcodes under direct sunlight or from device screens.
 The main drawback is barcode size and scanning distance limitations.
-CCD scanners can’t decode barcodes wider than the imager line or from over than a couple of inches away.
+CCD scanners can’t decode barcodes wider than the imager line or from over a couple of inches away.

 Two-Dimensional Imager Scanners